UoMResearchIT/Actions/docker-publish-to-ghcr/README.md

-# Publish Image to Docker Repository
+# Publish Image to Github Container Repository

 Publishes the current Docker image to the container registry run by Github.
 This action does _not_ create the local image.